 What is a brain tumour? - Standard format (pdf)

-Find out more about what brain tumours are, in our full factsheet.
+Find out more in the full fact sheet.

 A brain tumour is a lump in the brain which is caused when brain cells divide and grow in an uncontrolled way.
 What causes brain cells to start growing and dividing differently from healthy cells, forming a 'high grade' (cancerous) or 'low grade' (benign) tumour is not yet understood.